microsoft/BuildTourHack/stories/4/415_Kubernetes.md

 ii) Deploy your two services from their respective Docker images.

-    We can deploy by telling kubernetes to get the docker images and deploy them, using the run command in `kubectl`, we're passing the `--env` parameter, to tell the container images the connection string for your data-store, so the running services once deployed know how to connect to the DocumentDB.
+    We can deploy by telling kubernetes to get the docker images and deploy them, using the run command in `kubectl`, we're passing the `--env` parameter, to tell the container images the connection string for your data-store, so the running services once deployed know how to connect to the CosmosDB.

     ```bash
     kubectl run ordersapi --image=$ACR_NAME.azurecr.io/knowzy/ordersapi:1 --env "COSMOSDB_ENDPOINT=https://<< your cosmosdb name>>.documents.azure.com:443/" --env "COSMOSDB_KEY=<your Cosmos DB key string>"